You are here

 The A-buses are buses that depart frequently all day with fixed intervals.
 S-buses are quick and direct buses with few stops on route.

 Roskilde is a major train station between Copenhagen and the regions of Denmark located to its west.
-This means that from the Roskilde train station you will find trains to Copenhagen several times an hour, and it only takes between 18-27 minutes, depending on the train.
+From Roskilde train station you will find trains to Copenhagen several times an hour.
+It only takes between 18-27 minutes, depending on the train.
 It is also possible to travel to other towns and cities with direct connections, for example Holbæk, Ringsted, Odense or Aarhus.

-Young people aged 16 to 26 years can buy the youth card DSB WildCard at the prize of 185 DKK.
+Young people aged 16 to 26 years can buy the youth card DSB WildCard.
 It allows half-price train fares Monday to Thursday and Saturday and 25% off on Fridays and Sundays, as well as other discounts.
 The card is valid for 1 year.

 S-trains and Metro